Tmonster/Tmonster.github.io/_posts/2024-11-15-optimizers.md

 | \|orders\| = 10M  | 0.240 s     | 0.044 s   |
 | \|orders\| = 100M | 2.266 s     | 0.259 s   |

-At first the different in execution time is not really noticeable, so no one would think a query rewrite would be the solution.
+At first the difference in execution time is not really noticeable, so no one would think a query rewrite would be the solution.
 But once enough orders are reached, waiting 2 seconds every time the dashboard loads becomes tedious.
 If the optimizer is enabled, the query performance improves by a factor of 10×.
-So if you every think you have identified a scenario where you are smarter than the optimizer, make sure you have also thought about all possible updates to the data and have hand-optimized for those as well.
+So if you ever think you have identified a scenario where you are smarter than the optimizer, make sure you have also thought about all possible updates to the data and have hand-optimized for those as well.

 ## Optimizations That Are Impossible by Hand